opattison/oliverpattison.com/input/_notes/2022-pikes-peak-flora.md

   - personal
 vignette:
   src: '2022-pikes-peak-flora/00.jpg'
-banner:
-  src: '2022-pikes-peak-flora/00-wide.jpg'
-  alt: 'yellow flowers on the side of Barr Trail'
 images:
   - src: '2022-pikes-peak-flora/02.jpg'
     alt: 'red and green succulent plants on reddish rocks on the side of Barr Trail'